alevellop/maximumNumber/README.md

  - Validator: contains the class in charge of validating whether the parameters entered are valid to perform the calculation.
  - Exception manager: contains the class in charge of managing the different errors that may occur when executing the API, and displays a customised message for the cases taken into account.
  - Constant: contains a class where the different messages used in the management of exceptions are stored.

-Also the necessary tests have  been implemented for the classes that need them, ensuring a minimum of 80% of the code of the whole project is tested.
+Also the necessary tests have  been implemented for the classes that need them and stored in 'maximumNumber/src/test/java/com/api/maximumNumber/', ensuring a minimum of 80% of the code of the whole project is tested.

 ## How to execute:
 #### API: